Grademark/grademark/README.md

 # Grademark

-API for backtesting financial trading strategies in JavaScript and TypeScript.
+Toolkit for algo trading and backtesting in JavaScript and TypeScript.

 This API builds on [Data-Forge](http://data-forge-js.com/) and is best used from [Data-Forge Notebook](http://www.data-forge-notebook.com/) (making it easy to plot charts and visualize).